docsforadobe/after-effects-expression-reference/docs/text-sourcetext.rst

 **Description**

-This function returns the style value of a particular character at a specific time.
+This function returns the :ref:`TextStyle` object of a particular character at a specific time.

 In case the style is keyframed and changes over time, use the second ``time`` parameter to specify the target time to get the style at.